ing-bank/doing-cli/docs/howto/workflow_existing_item.md

 # Workflow existing work item

+!!! attention "Draft"
+    This page is not yet complete.

 How to work on an issue that already exists.

 `doing list`

 `doing open issue <number>`

+`doing open pr <number>`
-- create the branch with naming scheme <>
+- naming scheme branches
-- git fetch all
-- git checkout branch
+- what happens if branch name exists
+- what happens if PR exists

+--help and some examples
+doing pr --reviewer "ryan.chaves@ing.com"